Urumi: Legacy

 A peptide found in the mucus of a South Indian frog is named urumin.
 This name is inspired from the urumi, since urumin kills the H1N1 flu virus effectively.

 In popular culture

 The urumi is the weapon of choice of Mitsuri Kanroji, a character in the Demon Slayer manga series.

 The urumi has made appearances in several video games.
 In the role-playing game Elden Ring, the urumi appears as a "Whip"-class weapon whose attacks cannot be parried.
-In the Moba game League of Legends the urumi is wielded by the champion Nilah.
+In the MOBA game League of Legends the urumi is wielded by the champion Nilah.

-In the movie Ondanondu Kaladalli, popularly regarded as India's first ever martial arts movie, the characters portayed by Shankar Nag and Sundar Raj face off in a duel to death, with both of them wielding urumis.
+In the movie Ondanondu Kaladalli, popularly regarded as India's first martial arts movie, the characters portrayed by Shankar Nag and Sundar Raj face off in a duel to death, with both of them wielding urumis.